PennTURBO/Turbo-Documentation/axiomization_mam_20190306.md

 Carnival uses SQL queries to gather data from PDS and populate its graph.
 Portions of reality already modeled by Carnival and PennTURBO include demographic and  anthropometric data about patients, medication orders and assigned diagnosis codes.
 The table in the introduction of this paper contains representative patient demographics.

-Once loaded into Carnival's property graph, the same data is modeled as two patient *nodes*, both attached to a patient *group*.
-Each patient has an identifier and a *demographics summary*.
-The demographic values are implemented as properties of each demographics summary.
+Once loaded into Carnival's property graph, the data are modeled as two patient *nodes*, with an `is_member_of` relationship to a patient *group* node, an `is_identified_by` relationship with an *identifier* node, and a `has_demographics_summary` relationship with a *demographics summary* node.
+The demographic values themselves are implemented as properties of each demographics summary.

-*[MAM] what does "has" mean?  what kind of thing is a demographics summary?*

 ![image failed to load](images/carnival_example.png)

-*[MAM] in addition to the image, can this be illustrated with a Neo4J data/code block, like we would do with Turtle for triples?*
+*[MAM] in addition to the image, can this be illustrated with a Neo4J data/code block, like we would do with Turtle for triples? graph markup language dump?*

 ### Step 2: From the Carnival Property Graph to Shortcut Triples via *Drivetrain*